markdashi/MIBLE/README.md

 # MI Wristband Project

-The Project is based on MI First-Wristband,you can experience shake function ,please support me that can make me provide more encouragement.
+The Project is based on MI First-Wristband,you can experience shake function ,please support me that can provide more encouragement.

 ## Please DowmLoad the Project give me Star or not DownLoad Thanks!